BioMedIA-MBZUAI/FissionFusion/README.md

 ---

 ## Datasets
-Details about the datasets currently supported, data directory structure for the datasets is available [here](datasets.md).
+Details about the datasets currently supported, where to download the datasets and the data directory structure is available [here](datasets.md).

 ---